 The Scottish approach to public service reform: lessons from What Works Scotland – seminar

-What Works Scotland will share and discuss key learning from the overall WWS programme, offering an overview of findings from eight areas of research and practice.
+What Works Scotland shared and discussed key learning from the overall WWS programme, offering an overview of findings from eight areas of research and practice.

 Exploring perceived opportunities and challenges of Participation Requests in Scotland